RosieSB/Analysis-Problems/analysis_problems/Problems.md

 53. Let $f:\mathbb{R} \rightarrow \mathbb{R}$ be twice differentiable at $a$ with $f'(a) = 0$.
 If $f^{\prime \prime}(a) < 0$, show that $f$ has a local maximum at $a$, while if $f^{\prime \prime}(a) > 0$, show that $f$ has a local minimum at $a$.

 (ch5prob)=
-## Sequences and series of functions
+## Sequences and series of functions --- Non-examinable 2024--25

 (54)=
 54. Consider the sequence of functions  $(f_n)$, where $f_n:[0,\pi ]\to \mathbb{R}$ is defined by $f_n(x) = \sin^n (x)$ for each $n\in\mathbb{N}$.
 Show that the sequence $(f_n)$ converges pointwise.
 Does the sequence $(f_n)$  converge uniformly?
 Justify your answer.